-NECA believes that it is in the public interest and the interest of the electrical contracting industry throughout the United States as a whole that local codes based on national codes be adopted to provide safety standards for all electrical installations.
-The association also believes that the requirements of the most recently published edition of the National Electrical Code® together with provisions for proper inspection represents the minimum necessary in the interests of the public and the industry.
-NECA also recognizes, however, that any political subdivision may adopt higher standards where local conditions warrant and a greater degree of public safety from hazards is deemed desirable.
+NECA believes that it is in the public interest and the interest of the electrical contracting industry throughout the United States as a whole that local codes based on national codes be adopted to provide safety standards for electrical installations, and believes that the requirements of the most recently published edition of the National Electrical Code® together with provisions for proper inspection represents the minimum necessary in the interests of the public and the industry.
+The association also recognizes, however, that any political subdivision may adopt higher standards where local conditions warrant and a greater degree of public safety from hazards is deemed desirable.

 (Adopted Jan.
 4, 1955) (Revised Nov.
 6, 1959, Oct.
 6, 1979, Oct.
 3, 2015, Sept.
-14, 2019, Oct.
-9, 2021)
+14, 2019)